-By now many accounting students have already connected with an accounting firm, had the opportunity to intern to see what the real world of auditing is like, and some have even already received a job offer before their big graduation day….
+By now many accounting students have already connected with an accounting firm, had the opportunity to intern to see what the real world of auditing is like, and some have even already received a job offer before graduation day….
 [Underclassmen take note!].
 But there’s one more important step…Now it’s time to focus on passing the CPA exam!
 Many firms strongly encourage new hires to get a CPA license within their first few years on the job.
 Some firms even offer financial perks if you pass the CPA exam shortly after being hired.
 More money?
 Count me in!
 A CPA license also shows your commitment to the profession, a keen understanding of technical skills, and if you want to move up the ladder, that license will be your ticket to get there!

 Develop yourself on LinkedIn.

 Employers are Googling you (and that’s a good thing)!
 Make sure you’re presenting your best self.
 Upload a professional headshot (hint: that cropped group shot of you and your friends at a party isn’t going to cut it).
 Update your information with school activities, relevant internships, and work experience.
 Don’t forget to create a custom URL!
 Once you’re ready, have a LinkedIn-savvy friend give it a once-over.
 LinkedIn is an excellent way to continue to build connections!

 Tap into your alumni network.